Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 An international dilemma

-When war broke out in Europe, the American government was determined not to get dragged in.
-This matched US public opinion which was overwhelmingly anti-war.
-They issued strict instructions that businesses must also stay neutral.
+When war broke out in Europe, the American government was determined that the USA should not to get dragged in.
+This was consistent with public opinion across the Atlantic, which was overwhelmingly anti-war.
+Businesses were told to stay neutral.

 The Woolworth Building (the world's tallest from 1912-1929) housed the Company's principal office.
 (Image with very special thanks to Mr Fred Woolworth)